GPII/gpii-grunt-lint-all/README.md

 [eslint-config-fluid](https://github.com/fluid-project/eslint-config-fluid) package.
 You will need to follow the installation instructions in that package before you run many of the above checks.

-The stylelint check uses our standard Stylelint configuration which is available in the [stylelint-config-fluid](https://github.com/fluid-project/stylelint-config-fluid) package.
-You will need to follow the installation instructions in that package before you run the stylelint check against CSS or SCSS files.
+The stylelint check uses our standard Stylelint configuration which is available in the [stylelint-config-fluid](https://github.com/fluid-project/stylelint-config-fluid) package.You will need to follow the installation instructions in that package before you run the stylelint check against CSS or SCSS files.

 ### Customizing Configurations